EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign_3_modify_country_model.md

 ![img_1.png](../images/HCT_Uptake.png)

+!!!
+Important
+    In this tutorial, the `ZambiaForTraining` class serves as the base for `ZambiaWithLongLastingPrep`.
+    `ZambiaForTraining` is similar to the `Zambia` country model but utilizes a smaller population to accelerate simulation time.

+    You may select any country model class to use as a base class in your projects.

 Here is a complete example of the `zambia_withlong_lasting_prep.py` file with line numbers for easier reference:

-*In this tutorial, the `ZambiaForTraining` class serves as the base for `ZambiaWithLongLastingPrep`. `ZambiaForTraining` is similar to the
-`Zambia` country model but utilizes a smaller population to accelerate simulation time.*

-*You may select any country model class to use as a base class in your projects.*

 ```python linenums="1"
 import emod_api